oolong32/cat_nav/README.md

 ##Documentation

-All neccessary changes to files outside of the app (this repo) should be recorded here.
+I try to record all neccessary changes to files outside of the app (this repo). _project_folder_ needs to be changed to the respective project's name.

 ###Changes to ../project_folder/settings.py